simple-crypto/SCALib/CONTRIBUTING.rst

 Development commands
 --------------------

-The `Makefile </Makefile>`_ contains aliases for frequently-used commands, including building (with various compile optioms), running tests, etc.
+The ``Makefile`` contains aliases for frequently-used commands, including building (with various compile optioms), running tests, etc.
 See